 For adequate preparation, it is essential to have a checklist of all items you need to carry.
 The vital things to include in your list are your driver’s license and passport if your trip involves crossing a border.

 Ensure your driving license is valid.
+Ensuring that your insurance is up to date and valid for the trip is crucial.
 Getting involved in a car accident with an expired insurance can affect your insurance claim.
 Hiring a team of expert car accident attorneys can help advise further on your case.

 You can also include other essential items such as water and snacks for the trip.
 Ensure your vehicle’s emergency car kit contains all the necessary tools such as jumper cables, tire pressure gauge, two straps, safety triangles, road flares, adjustable wrench, vise-grips, pocket knife, wire cutter, and pliers.